mlswg/mls-protocol/draft-ietf-mls-protocol.md

     A   ns[0] C   D
 ~~~~~

+[[OPEN ISSUE:
+The new path_secret[0] is now derived form the HPKE secret key of the
+leaf.
+The generation of that entropy might have been done a long time
+in the past.
+This might be a bad thing but we could also leverage it
+by doing an extraction with a new fresh ephemeral value such that it
+provides better security in certain compromise scenarii at the cost of
+the extract and storing an additionnal fresh secret.]]

 ## Synchronizing Views of the Tree

 The members of the group need to keep their views of the tree in